-2003-2004 Postdoctoral Fellow, Prof. Dr. M. Affolter’s group, Biozentrum, University of Basel, Switzerland
+2003-2004 Postdoctoral fellow in Prof. Dr. M. Affolter’s group at the Biozentrum, University of Basel, Switzerland

 2003 Graduation as “Dr. phil.” with summa cum laude

-1999-2003 PhD thesis, Prof. Dr. M. Affolter‘s group, Biozentrum, University of Basel, Switzerland Topic: Cellular and molecular analysis of branching morphogenesis in Drosophila melanogaster
+1999-2003 PhD thesis in Prof. Dr. M. Affolter‘s group at the Biozentrum, University of Basel, Switzerland Topic: Cellular and molecular analysis of branching morphogenesis in Drosophila melanogaster

 1999 Graduation as “Diplom biologie II” (Master of Science)